fachat/MicroPET/CPLD/README.md

 Writing a "1" into CRTC register 8, interlace is switched off, and every single line is displayed with video data.
 I.e. every rasterline is displayed twice, to get to the same height as in interlace mode.

+NOTE: Register 8 will be removed and the interlace mode will be moved to the Micro-PET video control register

 ### Video memory mapping